arbor-sim/arbor/doc/dev/tour-cable-cell.rst

 Now we are in a state to simulate a cell group by calling ``simulation::run(t_end, dt)``.

-The integration in Arbor proceeds in intervals of a time constant `T_min`, which is the maximum time over which cell groups can evolve independently.
-It is derived as the minimum over all axonal/synaptic delays.
+The integration in Arbor proceeds in *epochs* with a length less than half a time constant `T_min`, which is the maximum time over which cell groups can evolve independently.
+The epoch length is derived as the minimum over all axonal/synaptic delays.
 This works since we know that an event at time `t` can have an effect at time `t + T_min` at the soonest.
-So, Arbor collects all events in `[t, t + T_min]` and transmits them in bulk, see :ref:`Communication <mpi_comm>` for details.
+The factor of one half stems from double-buffering to overlap communication and computation.
+So, Arbor collects all events in an epoch and transmits them in bulk, see :ref:`Communication <mpi_comm>` for details.

 Integration in Arbor is then split into three parts: